nodos-dev/docs/docs/development/subsystems/nos.sys.vulkan.md

 To be able to execute shaders, a related ```ShaderPass``` should be created.
 Compute shaders should create ```ComputePass```, fragment and vertex shader should create ```RenderPass```.
 A ```RenderPass``` has to have a fragment shader but vertex shader is optional (if not specified, full quad vertex shader is used).

 #### Shader Only Nodes
 To add a shader only node(such as `Color Correct`), add the node to plugin's noscfg and create a nosdef for the node.
 In the nosdef, add pins and other fields as if the node is a regular node.
 Then, in the node definition, fill the ``#!json "contents`` field as shown in the example.
 The path given in ``#!json shader`` field is relative to the plugin's noscfg file.
-If the file extension doesn't end with `.spv`, nosVulkan tries to compile the given file using glslc and dxc, whichever compiles.
+If the file extension doesn't end with `.spv`, `nos.sys.vulkan` tries to compile the given file using glslc and dxc, whichever compiles.
 Shader only nodes do not need a .dll file and the plugin doesn't need to export their node functions.
 ```json
 {
     "nodes": [